Paul Dickov: Manchester City

 Dickov retained his place in the first team at the start of the 1999–2000 season.
 He started each of the first fifteen League games, despite suffering a facial injury on 26 September 1999 in which he lost a tooth.
 The run of starting appearances came to an end on 27 October, when he damaged knee ligaments in a match against Ipswich Town.
 During the subsequent absence, Manchester City signed Robert Taylor, and most of Dickov's appearances in the second half of the season were as a substitute.
-One of these substitute appearances was the final match of the season, a 4–1 win at Blackburn.
-Dickov scored the fourth Manchester City goal as City clinched promotion to the Premier League.
+One of these substitute appearances was the final match of the season, a 4–1 win at Blackburn that clinched promotion to the Premier League.

 When Manchester City returned to the Premier League for the 2000–01 season, it appeared that Dickov's chances of playing would be limited as City signed former FIFA World Player of the Year George Weah and Costa Rican international Paulo Wanchope.
-However, Dickov earned a place in the team, his performances attracting the attention of Scotland manager Craig Brown, who called him up to the Scotland squad for the first time.
+However, Dickov earned a place in the team, his performances attracted the attention of Scotland manager Craig Brown, who called him up to the Scotland squad for the first time.

 City were relegated back into the First Division for the 2001–02 season and Kevin Keegan replaced Joe Royle as manager.
 Dickov found his first team opportunities at the club limited especially as the team had other strikers such as Paulo Wanchope, Shaun Goater and Darren Huckerby.
 Having fallen out of favour, on 22 February 2002 he moved to Leicester City for £150,000.

 Leicester City

 Dickov's Leicester debut came in a 3–0 defeat against Derby County.
 His first goals for Leicester came in his sixth appearance, when he scored both Leicester goals in a 2–1 victory against Blackburn Rovers, the club's first win for four months.
-However, Dickov only scored two more goals that season.
-Leicester finished bottom and were relegated.
+However, Dickov only scored two more goals that season as Leicester finished bottom and were relegated.

 He scored a career-high of 20 goals in the 2002–03 season as Leicester made an immediate return to the top flight, finishing runners-up in Division One behind Portsmouth.

-He managed to score 13 goals in the 2003–04 season.
-Leicester were subsequently relegated to the First Division and Dickov moved to Blackburn Rovers, declining an offer of an improved contract from Leicester and exercising a contractual clause which allowed him to join a Premier League club for a nominal fee.
+He managed to score 13 goals in the 2003–04 season, but Leicester were relegated back to the First Division.
+On the final day of the 2003–04 season Leicester travelled to Dickov's former club, Arsenal, who were looking to make history by becoming the first English team since Preston North End to complete a top-flight league season unbeaten.
+Dickov scored the opening goal after 25 minutes, but Arsenal turned the game around to win 2–1 and the team became known as "The Invincibles".

-On the final day of the 2003-04 season Leicester travelled to Dickov's former club, Arsenal, who were looking to make history by becoming the first English team since Preston North End to complete a top-flight league season unbeaten.
-Dickov scored the opening goal after 25 minutes, but Arsenal turned the game around to win 2-1 and become The Invincibles.
+Dickov moved to Blackburn Rovers, declining an offer of an improved contract from Leicester and exercising a contractual clause which allowed him to join a Premier League club for a nominal fee.